If you’re planning a move to Belgium, find out if you need a Belgian visa or permit to visit, live, work or study in Belgium.

 You’ll need to take along your passport, work permit (if applicable) and passport photos.
 You’ll be issued with a Certificate of Registration, and either an A residence card if you are staying for a specific amount of time, or a B residence card if you are allowed to stay in Belgium indefinitely.

 Besides registration, you will also need set up the necessary aspects for living in Belgium, such as a bank account, health insurance, and more.
-See the necessary steps in our checklist for after you move to Belgium.
+See the necessary steps in our guide to expat life in Belgium.

 Citizenship and permanent residence in Belgium